rx-72/Determining-Spotify-Song-Attributes-Relationships-to-Their-Popularity/README.md

 #### Executive summary

 #### Rationale
-From a business standpoint, being able to determine specific groupings that correlate to popularity allows Spotify to give better recommendations for users based on said groupings, which would similarly make it more reliable as a music interface and in term more attractive for paying customers.
-More importantly however, determine the patterns and preferences of users would give people insight on what counts as attractive as music or songs.
-This would term give greater inspiration to others to explore these fields or perhaps explore less popular fields to showcase how great they can be as songs/music as well.
+From a business standpoint, being able to determine specific groupings that correlate to popularity allows Spotify to give better recommendations for users based on said groupings, which would similarly make it more reliable as a music interface and in turn more attractive for paying customers.
+More importantly however, determining the patterns and preferences of users would give people insight on what counts as attractive as music or songs.
+This would consequently give greater inspiration to others to explore these fields or perhaps explore less popular fields to showcase how great they can be as songs/music as well.

 #### Research Question
-The mmain key point we attempt to answer is if we can cluster and organize songs' audio features together in a graphical manner such that we can identify specific hidden groupings and patterns such as song style or genre preferences across the popularity of multiple Spotify songs.
+The main key point we attempt to answer is if we can cluster and organize songs' audio features together in a graphical manner such that we can identify specific hidden groupings and patterns such as song style or genre preferences across the popularity of multiple Spotify songs.

 #### Data Sources